Midnight Ramblers: Tours

 Beginning in 2003, the Ramblers have gone on their annual Spring Break Tour each March.
 Specific destinations vary from year to year, though the group has performed up and down the east and west coasts, as well as in London, England in 2007.
 These tours usually consist primarily of workshops and performances at local schools, but have also featured National Anthem renditions for professional sporting events, live radio concerts, as well as other, less conventional, performances, such as serving as the headlining entertainment act at the Microsoft Corporation’s annual St. Patrick’s Day party.
 Highlights from these tours often make their way into subsequent performances, such as in 2004 when the group performed a 10-minute musical about their encounter with a deer on U.S. Route 17 Alternate in South Carolina.
 The 2005 Spring Show, "The Real World", based on the popular MTV reality show, featured video exclusively from the recent tour to Los Angeles.

 The jersey

 One of the most recognizable traditions of the Midnight Ramblers is their unique performance garb, which consists of jeans, a T-shirt (occasionally matching, though this is not the case at most shows), and a grey baseball jersey featuring the word "Ramblers" on the front and the singer’s name and number on the back.
 In most cases, the singer’s last name is used, but certain members of the group have featured nicknames instead.

-The jerseys are also regularly integrated into the Ramblers performances, being removed and repurposed as pants, blindfolds, turbans, or, when twisted up and used like a whip, weapons.
+The jerseys are also regularly integrated into the Ramblers performances, being removed and repurposed as pants, blindfolds, hats, or, when twisted up and used like a whip, weapons.
 Wearing the jerseys in public has occasionally caused the Ramblers to be mistaken for members of a baseball team, rather than a vocal ensemble.
 Critics of the jerseys have pointed out their similarity to those worn by the LA Dodgers.